Future-Proof B2B GTM: 5 Pipeline Procedures

 What if our sales team resists marketing alignment efforts?

-Address resistance by involving sales leaders in defining qualification criteria and success metrics rather than imposing marketing-driven definitions.
+Resistance shrinks when sales leaders help write the rules.
+Involve them in defining qualification criteria and success metrics from the start, rather than handing them a marketing-driven definition and asking them to comply.
 Start with small pilot programs that demonstrate value before rolling out organization-wide changes.
 Focus conversations on shared revenue goals rather than territorial concerns, and use data to show how alignment improves both teams' success rates.
 Document specific examples of how poor alignment costs deals and how improved coordination creates wins that benefit everyone.

 How do we know if our demand generation strategy needs modernization?